Court Declares AGF Lacks Powers to Prosecute Electoral Offences

 Among the issues raised for determination are whether the prosecution of electoral offences under the Electoral Act, 2022 is not the exclusive reserve of the Independent National Electoral Commission (INEC) in line with Section 145(2) of the Electoral Act and Sections 153, 158, 160 and Paragraph 15, Part 1, 3rd Schedule of the Constitution.

-Justice Ekwo, in his judgment, agreed with the plaintiffs that, it is only INEC that can initiate and maintain criminal proceedings for offences under the Electoral Act, 2022.
+Justice Ekwo, in his judgement, agreed with the plaintiffs that, it is only INEC that can initiate and maintain criminal proceedings for offences under the Electoral Act, 2022.

-He in addition held that the defendant by exercising the power to prosecute the plaintiffs in a manner not in accordance with the law is ultra vires, adding that: “The power of the AGF to take over any proceedings can be challenged if the exercise of the power is not in accordance with the law.”
+In addition, he held that the defendant by exercising the power to prosecute the plaintiffs in a manner not in accordance with the law is ultra vires, adding that, “The power of the AGF to take over any proceedings can be challenged if the exercise of the power is not in accordance with the law”.

-The court however did not grant some of the prayers of the plaintiffs on the grounds that doing so will amount to tempering with the decisions of courts of coordinate jurisdiction.
+The court however did no grant some of the prayers of the plaintiffs, on the grounds that doing so will amount to tampering with decisions of courts of coordinate jurisdiction.